vmathurdev/Blood-Transfusion-prediction/README.md

 # Blood-Transfusion-prediction
-Data Science Web application to predict blood transfusion based on the dataset
+Interactive Data Science Web application to predict blood transfusion based on the dataset